 - The whole sample must be collected.
 In order to get a result which is reflective of a patient’s ‘normal’ sample, ideally the whole sample is collected.
 In the case where the whole sample is not collected in the specimen container, it is essential that you inform the fertility scientist.
 This is because depending on the portion of the sample missed, this could impact your result.
 Generally speaking the sperm-rich part of the ejaculate is in the first portion (therefore if this portion is missed, it may yield a low concentration).
 Therefore if the entire sample is not collected it may impact the result of the semen analysis and as such your referring doctor may suggest repeating the test.

 - The sample must be assessed within one (1) hour of production.
-You may collect the sample on-site in a special collection room or in the comfort of your own home.
-However if you choose to collect the sample off-site, it is essential that the sample is delivered to the clinic within 1 hour of production.
+It is essential that the sample is delivered to the pathology centre within 1 hour of production.
 This is because although the seminal plasma is what makes the sperm motile initially upon ejaculation, the longer that the sperm remains in the seminal plasma the more compromised the sample becomes and a decrease in motility will occur.

-- Keep the sample at room/body temperature during transportation to the laboratory.
-The sample can be kept either at room temperature or body temperature during transportation to the laboratory for assessment.
+- Keep the sample at room/body temperature during transportation to the pathology centre.
+The sample can be kept either at room temperature or body temperature during transportation to the pathology centre for assessment.
 It is essential not to heat or cool the sperm; both of these will have a detrimental effect on the sperm and impact the result.
 Ensure that the lid of the container is tightly secured and wrap the container in aluminium foil.

 Factors That Can Affect Sperm Production

 There are a number of factors that can affect the sperm production process and therefore impact the results of the semen analysis.
 These include: